The Other Half (2016 film): Release

 The film had its world premiere at South by Southwest on 12 March 2016.
 Mongrel Media distributed the film in Canada, releasing it on 2 December 2016.

 Reception

-The film received positive critical reviews.
-On review aggregator website Rotten Tomatoes, it has an approval rating of 78% based on 18 reviews, with an average rating of 6.9/10.
-On Metacritic, the film has a weighted average score of 60 out of 100, based on 9 critics, indicating "generally favorable reviews".
+The film received mostly positive critical reviews.

 The Los Angeles Times said that the film is "a granular depiction of trauma, illness and protectiveness disguised as a love story and guided by a pair of intense portrayals", and that, "as it plays out, it’s only a hard road for these swept-up, damaged lovers, whom Klein and his actors treat with blessedly non-exploitative honesty."
 Variety wrote, "What might have seemed pro forma on paper overcomes its occasionally studied stylistic tics to become a troubled, anguished love story that neither exaggerates nor soft-pedals the demons on display."

 The Toronto Star praised Klein, saying that he "creates a mood of tension, foreboding and sombre reflection through occasional moments of slo-mo and camera work that blurs reality.
 His literate script offers no easy resolution, only the faint hope that love can rescue two lost souls."